 Why did the university change reporting methods from amounts billed to amounts paid?

 How will this change affect how I file for my credit?

-Will my payments made in 2017 for a prior year be included in Box 1?
+Will my payments made in a prior year be included in Box 1?

 What are qualified tuition and related expenses?